NMSU-ISA/LTVsystems/docs/src/stationaryDirectionSource/stationaryDirSource.md

 ### Scenario Assumptions

-* single stationary directional source with time-varying beam center
+* single stationary directional source with time- varying beam center
-* single stationary directional receiver
+* single stationary receiver
 * multiple stationary ideal point reflectors
-* the source emits multiple impulses
+* the source emits multiple impulse

-For scenario D, we provided the position of the directional source $𝐩ₛ$, the directional receiver's position $𝐩ᵣ$, with time-varying beam center $𝐛(t)$, multiple stationary reflectors say N and the transmitted signal, $p(t)$.
+For scenario D, we provided the position of the directional source $𝐩ₛ$, with time-varying beam center $𝐛(t)$, the directional receiver's position $𝐩ᵣ$, multiple stationary reflectors say N and the transmitted signal, $p(t)$.

 Now the expression for the reflector function is given by